aptos-labs/developer-docs/docs/nodes/validator-node/operator/staking-pool-operations.md

 **commission_percentage**
 - This can be set only by the stake pool owner.
 Operator receives the "commission_percentage" of the generated staking rewards.
 If you request the commission (you can do so by running the command `aptos stake request-commission`), then at the end of the `lockup_expiration_utc_time` the commission part of the rewards will go to the operator address while the rest will stay in the stake pool and belong to the owner.
 Here "the commission part of the rewards" means the value of **commission_not_yet_unlocked**.

-  For example, in a scenario with a lock up of one month, you call `aptos stake request-commission` every month.
+  For example, in a scenario with a lock-up of one month, you call `aptos stake request-commission` every month.
 This will pay out the commission that was accrued during the previous month but only when unlocked at the end of the previous month.
 Regardless of how often you run `aptos stake request-commission` during the month, the commission is only paid out upon the completion of `lockup_expiration_utc_time`.

   :::tip Compounding
   Note that if you do not request commission for multiple months, your commission will accrue more due to compounding of the **commission_percentage** during these months.